shrapk2/terraform-aws-s3-state-bootstrap/README.md

 As a best practice, this Terraform state should remain disconnected from the overall infrastructure state, so this module should be executed once per account and not imported into the primary infrastructure state.

+> Note: You can also fork this and run via GitHub Actions!!

 ## Prerequisites

 This code assumes the following: